harness/developer-hub/release-notes/delegate.md

 #### Hotfix

-- In Http Step if a MTLS server was used, task was not assigned to any delegate.
-This issue has now been fixed.
+- In the HTTP step, when a MTLS server was used, the task was not assigned to a delegate.
+(CDS-87547)

+   This issue has been fixed.

 ### Version 23.12.81811